Ohio State vs. Maryland NCAA Football Odds, Plays and Insights | October 9, 2021

 Ohio State Stats and Trends

-- In Ohio State's five games this year, it has three wins against the spread.
+- Ohio State has three wins against the spread in five games this year.

-- This season, the Buckeyes have one against the spread win in two games as a favorite of 21 points or more.
+- The Buckeyes have been favored by 21 points or more two times this season and covered the spread in one of them.

-- Ohio State's games this year have hit the over three times in five opportunities (60%).
+- Ohio State's games this year have gone over the total in three out of five opportunities (60%).

-- Ohio State is 3-2 against the spread and 4-1 overall this season when the team notches more than 21.6 points.
+- When Ohio State records more than 21.6 points, it is 3-2 against the spread and 4-1 overall.

-- In games that Ohio State picks up more than 338.4 yards, the team is 3-2 against the spread and 4-1 overall.
+- Ohio State is 3-2 against the spread and 4-1 overall when the team amasses over 338.4 yards.

 - The Buckeyes have turned the ball over five times this season, two fewer than the Terrapins have forced (7).